-The Good Food Institute India’s mission to accelerate the alternative protein sector includes exploring diverse, sustainable protein sources in India and around the globe.
+The Good Food Institute India’s mission to accelerate the smart protein sector includes exploring diverse, sustainable protein sources in India and around the globe.
 Our analysis on the potential of fungi is the second in the series of strategic analyses.
 With its unique advantage as a global bio-manufacturing hub and biotechnology powerhouse, India can be an industry leader in fungi-based products with the right balance of academic research and entrepreneur-driven innovation coupled with funding from the government, corporate sector, and venture capital firms.

 Our report ‘Technological Review of Fungi for Alternative Protein Applications’ is a result of a strategic assessment of the various application areas and analysis of each step of the value chain corresponding to these applications, with the aim to inform stakeholders in the Indian market about pivotal and potentially lucrative interventions required to develop the fungi-derived or fungi-enabled applications.